top of page

 Noise Cancelling Earphones: over ears & Airpods

-Other: Camera Batteries + Chargers, Card Readers (2), Memory Cards (SD / CFEpress), SSD 4 TB’s (2), Charging Cords, Zip Lock Bags, Cleaning Gear, Battery packs, Action 5 & accessories + batteries, Binoculars, Extension Cords, Apple Watch, 3-Charger Flat (phone, watch, AirPods), Peak Design Straps & additional anchors, SmallRig Tool, SmallRig Cages on Cameras
+More: Camera Batteries + Chargers, Card Readers (2), Memory Cards (SD / CFEpress), SSD 4 TB’s (2), Charging Cords, Zip Lock Bags, Cleaning Gear, Battery packs, Action 5 & accessories + batteries, Binoculars, Extension Cords, Apple Watch, 3-Charger Flat (phone, watch, AirPods), Peak Design Straps & additional anchors, SmallRig Tool, SmallRig Cages on Cameras

 ** prior to, I will have sprayed my outer clothing to help keep away the flies/mosquitoes

-Misc: 1 sun hat, 1 baseball cap, 2 sunglasses, 2 reading glasses, shampoo/conditioner, laundry sheets (sink), body/face sheets, limited makeup, sunblock, deodorant, body & lip lotion, 1 gloves, 1 beanie, 1 UV gloves no fingers, mosquito bands & repellent, laundry portable hangers, compression socks, snacks, water bottle, packable blanket, packable day pack, cash (tips), 2 credit cards, passport, license, global rescue card, Evisa
+2 sunglasses, 2 reading glasses, shampoo/conditioner, laundry sheets (sink), body/face sheets, limited makeup, sunblock, deodorant, body & lip lotion, 1 gloves, 1 beanie, 1 UV gloves no fingers, mosquito bands & repellent, laundry portable hangers, compression socks, snacks, water bottle, packable blanket, packable day pack, cash (tips), 2 credit cards, passport, license, global rescue card, Evisa

-Medicine/Healing: Advil/Tylenol, Prescription Doxycycline (malaria), ProBiotics, Arnica Gel, Tennis/Golf Ball & Theraband, Diarrhea Meds, Cold/Fever Meds, Lozenges
+Advil/Tylenol, Prescription Doxycycline (malaria), ProBiotics, Arnica Gel, Tennis/Golf Ball & Theraband, Diarrhea Meds, Cold/Fever Meds, Lozenges

-Copies: Printed copies of Flight Information, Global Rescue Membership, Safari Info, Passport/License, Insurance Information, Hotel Reservations, Emergency Contact Info, Vaccination Record, EVisa Application (Receipt), ESim information
+Printed copies of Flight Information, Global Rescue Membership, Safari Info, Passport/License, Insurance Information, Hotel Reservations, Emergency Contact Info, Vaccination Record, EVisa Application (Receipt), ESim information

 What I might do differently